laurlen2112/alphabet_soup/README.md

 ## Summary:

-Since the attempts described above have an accuracy rate of about 72%, the models in their current states are not desirable models to predict success.
+Since the attempts described above have an accuracy rate of about 72%, these models are not desirable models to predict success.
 As such, more work needs to be completed in order to use machine learning for prediction on this dataset.
 It might be beneficial to conduct additional preprocessing of the data such as changing the bins and removing columns from the final analysis.
 Also, a Random Forest Classifier (RFC) might be a good model to attempt because RFCs are scalable so they work on a large datasets, are less influenced by outliers, and work well when the dataset calls for binary classification.